OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Authentication #{authentication}

-Authentication with Vault can be achieved with a number of different methods.
+Before you can interact with Vault, you must authenticate against an auth method.
+Vault offers a number of different authentication options.
 The following step templates have been created to support Vault authentication:

 - [LDAP login](#ldap-login)
 - [AppRole login](#approle-login)